 \subsection{The effectiveness of SSL for medical image analysis}

-Our results in Table~\ref{tab:comparison} suggest that contrastive learning-based tasks exhibit more promising performance, albeit no SSL task always performs best throughout all the medical tasks.
-For simplicity, we directly apply prevalent contrastive learning frameworks in natural scenes to medical tasks, with a minor modification to ensure overlap between a positive pair.
-Surprisingly, such models exceed most of the models pretrained with carefully-designed tasks (e.g. PCRL) across all three tasks.
-As mentioned in Section~\ref{sec:ours_review}, we believe that re-designed contrastive learning for medical images can achieve much better performance.
-In contrast, different predictive tasks generally show distinct performance across target tasks and the generative tasks tend to be on the tail end.
-Among these tasks, we find RPL consistently delivers significant improvements over baselines.
+Our results in Table~\ref{tab:comparison} suggest that contrastive learning tasks exhibit more promising performance, albeit no SSL task always performs best across all the downstream tasks.
+In our experiments, we directly apply prevalent contrastive learning frameworks in natural scenes to medical imaging tasks.
+Since multiple objects always exist in one medical image, we ensure that two crops in a positive pair overlap each other.
+Surprisingly, such models exceed most of the models pretrained with carefully-designed tasks across all three tasks.
+M2.5.2{\link{R2.5}}{However, the main limitation of these simply extended contrastive learning methods is that they tend to focus more on global features instead of fine-grained information.
+As mentioned in Section~\ref{sec:ours_review}, some re-designed contrastive learning approaches with local-attention mechanisms have been proved to achieve much better performance for dense prediction tasks than the original global-attention contrastive learning counterparts.}